GENEVA: GENErating and Visualizing branching narratives using LLMs: Conclusion

 \section{Conclusion}

-We have introduced GRIM, a graph-based narrative visualization, that is powered by a large-scale language model.
-GRIM allows a game designer to input a high-level description of a story with specific constraints and generates a set of branching storylines that can be easily visualized using a graph format.
-GRIM also lets the designer iterate on the narrative graph in collaboration with the model by allowing the designer to edit nodes/edges and having the model regenerate the new storylines to make them fit within the original narrative and constraints.
-We report on the use of GRIM to generate narrative graphs for some well-known stories by grounding them in some interesting settings.
-We believe that a tool such as GRIM can be a valuable assist to narrative designers allowing them to expend their creativity on defining the higher-level narrative and iterating on it and delegating the lower-level task of generating detailed possible storylines to generative AI models for inspection, approval, and adaptation.
+We have introduced GENEVA, a graph-based narrative visualization that is powered by a large-scale language model.
+It allows a game designer to input a high-level description of a story with specific constraints and generates a set of branching storylines that can be easily visualized using a graph format.
+We demonstrate its use to generate narrative graphs for some well-known stories by grounding them in interesting alternative settings.
+We believe that a tool such as this can be a valuable assist to narrative designers allowing them to expend their creativity on defining the higher-level narrative and iterating on it and delegating the lower-level task of generating detailed possible storylines to generative AI models for inspection, approval, and adaptation.